 It is important to understand the potential risks of this elective vision-improving procedure before deciding if you want to pursue it yourself.
-(Learn more) It is also important to know that the reports of long-lasting and permanent side effects are often several years old, and advances in LASIK technology have improved outcomes for millions of people who voluntarily undergo this procedure every year.
-(Learn more)
+It is also important to know that the reports of side effects are often several years old, and advances in LASIK technology have greatly improved outcomes for the millions of people who have undergone this procedure.

-If you are concerned about LASIK for yourself, due to other vision problems or your greater medical history, you may consider consulting more than one optometrist, ophthalmologist, or eye surgeon before deciding on the best choice for you.
+If you are concerned about LASIK, due to other vision problems you have or your greater medical history, consult with more than one optometrist, ophthalmologist, or eye surgeon before deciding on the best choice for you.

 The procedure was first approved for the public by the Food and Drug Administration (FDA) in 1998.
 Long-term data is not readily available, but there is data on short-term results.
-For most people, LASIK is a safe, successful procedure that corrects vision for several years at least.
+For most people, LASIK is a safe, successful procedure that corrects vision for at least several years.

 LASIK does not work for everyone, and in some instances, it can fail.
-There are associated risks to the procedure since it is surgery, and potential side effects that remain after the surgery; however, advances in the technology over the last several decades have allowed for fewer side effects and a greater overall success rate.
+There are associated risks to the procedure since it is surgery, and there are potential side effects that remain after the surgery.
+However, advances in the technology over the past several decades have allowed for fewer side effects and a greater overall success rate.

 Success Rates for LASIK and Associated Risks

 A team at Ohio State University analyzed data that had been sent to the FDA from LASIK system manufacturers involving 4,500 patients in 2007.
-Of those patients, most achieved between 20/20 and 20/40 vision within six months after their procedure, but about 20 percent reported severe, persistent dry eyes.
-About the same percentage reported experiencing severe or worsening glares, halos, and trouble with driving at night.
+Of those patients, most achieved between 20/20 and 20/40 vision within six months after their procedure, but about 20 percent reported dry eyes.
+About the same percentage reported worsening glares, halos, and trouble with driving at night.

 Complications Associated with LASIK Eye Surgery

 There are several potential complications associated with LASIK surgery, although they are considered unlikely.

-- Overcorrections: This problem involves removing too much tissue from the eye, and it can be a harder problem to fix than an undercorrection.
+- Overcorrections: This problem involves removing too much tissue from the eye.
+It can be a harder problem to fix than an undercorrection.

 - Reduced vision with age: In people whose eyes are constantly changing, LASIK will not permanently improve vision.
 With farsightedness in particular, vision will get worse with age.